01

 Separate eligibility from private capital movement

-- Asset threshold proof without publishing asset amount
+- Asset-threshold proof without publishing the asset amount

 04